openvinotoolkit/anomalib/docs/source/markdown/guides/how_to/pipelines/tiled_ensemble.md

 ```

 SeamSmoothing job is responsible for smoothing of regions where tiles meet - called tile seams.

-This step is only included if `apply` is set to `True`.
+- **apply**: If True, smoothing will be applied.
+- **sigma**: Controls the sigma of Gaussian filter used for smoothing.

-`width` determines percentage of region around the seam where smoothing by Gaussian filter with given `sigma` will be applied.
+- **width**: Sets the percentage of the region around the seam to be smoothed.

 ### TrainModels

-The last section `TrainModels` contains the setup for model training.
+The last section `TrainModels` contains the setup for model training:

 ```{code-block} yaml
 TrainModels: